TejasCThakare/Low_Light_Image_Enhancement/README.md

 ## Dataset Format

-Organize LOL-v1 or LOL-v2 datasets like this:
+Organize the LOL-v1 dataset like this:

 LOL-v1/
 ├── train/low/